Campus History

 The profile and popularity of the courses rose rapidly, and in the mid-nineties Brunel invested in the campus to convert some of the outbuildings into additional student accommodation, and to convert the original Chapel into extra lecture theatres.
 However, rising maintenance costs forced Brunel to run the site down post 2000, transferring courses and students the main Uxbridge site from 2004, before finally abandoning the campus altogether in 2007.

-In May, 2007 the college site was sold by Brunel for £46.6m to Oracle Group who planned to develop the site for mixed-use containing residential, commercial, community and public-access aspects.
-These plans were controversial and were subject to a lengthy planning processes involving the local community.
-Before they could begin their re-development however, the Oracle Group went into liquidation in June 2010.
+In May, 2007 the college site was sold by Brunel for £46.6m to Oracle Group who planned an ambitious £150m scheme to develop the site for mixed-use containing residential, commercial, community and public-access aspects.
+Despite lengthy planning processes involving the local community, the site failed to win planning permission.
+The Oracle Group went into liquidation in June 2010, leaving the campus’ future uncertain.